Looking for the Pinterest Strategy Checklist? Download it here to help

-If you pin Tips, Ideas, and Resources for Bloggers, Infopreneurs, & Creative Online Business Owners - feel free to join my Tribe via this Invite Link.
+If you pin Tips, Ideas, and Resources for Bloggers, Infopreneurs, & Creative Online Business Owners - feel free to join the 400+ members of my Tribe via this Invite Link.

-If you have a different niche or are looking for additional Tribes to join, I found this list of Tribes in a variety of niches.
 You can also try reaching out in your online communities to see if anyone in your niche has started a Tribe.
-If you've found a gap and want to start your own Tribe, you can do that once you've accessed Tribes.
+If you've found a gap and want to start your own Tribe, you can do that once you've signed up for Tribes.

 >>Step 2: Review the Tribe rules

 Tribe owners are able to set rules for their Tribe.
 You'll find them on the left-hand side of the Tribes window.
 Typically the rules will say things like: Pin quality vertical images, include descriptions, only post on-topic content, for each post you contribute - pin another post from the Tribe, etc.

 >>Step 3: Install the Tailwind browser extension

 Install the free Tailwind browser extension.
 It makes sharing blog posts to your Tribe, and scheduling pins to your queue, super easy.
 There's a browser extension for Chrome, Safari, and Firefox.
 It will show up as the Tailwind icon when it's installed.

 >>Step 4: Share your blog content with the Tribe